theheking/intro-to-r/content/2_datatypes.md

 There are 6 data types:
-- "character" for string values
+- `character` for string values
-- "numeric" for numbers
+- `numeric` for numbers
-- "logical" for TRUE and FALSE (the boolean data type)
+- `logical` for TRUE and FALSE (the boolean data type)
-- "integer" for integer numbers (e.g., 2L, the L indicates to R that it’s an integer)
+- `integer` for integer numbers (e.g., 2L, the L indicates to R that it’s an integer)
-- "complex" to represent complex numbers with real and imaginary parts (e.g., 1+4i), and that’s all we’re going to say about them
+- `complex` to represent complex numbers with real and imaginary parts (e.g., 1+4i)
-- "raw" that we won’t discuss further
+- `raw` values store sequences of bytes, essentially representing raw binary data

 # Data Structures
 We will be going through vectors, lists, matrixes, and dataframes.